project-koku/koku/docs/source/testing.rst

     - koku is running and accessible via the network
     - you are connected to the Red Hat internal network

+For a quick start on smoke testing, continue to the section Running IQE in Docker below.
+Otherwise, for more in-depth information on IQE, see https://gitlab.cee.redhat.com/insights-qe/hccm-plugin/tree/master

 Running IQE in Docker
 ---------------------